junqing-zhang/junqing-zhang.github.io/_posts/2020-10-16-blog-post-linux.md

   - Linux
 ---

 This paper summarizes some common and basic usages of Linux.
+The information is only suitable for beginners.

 {% include toc %}